Create a Website Account - Manage notification subscriptions, save form progress and more.

 Out-of-State concealed permit info

-Answer: Jackson, being a ski resort, receives a great deal of snow each year, which challenges our public works crews with keeping the roadways open and safe for motorists to travel on.
+Answer: Jackson, being a ski destination, receives a great deal of snow each year, which challenges our public works crews with keeping the roadways open and safe for motorists to travel on.
 Jackson also has many streets which are very narrow and the accumulation of snow can cause the streets to become impassable and unsafe for motorists.
 To ensure that our roadways are free of snow the TOJ has an ordinance that requires all vehicles to be removed from the public streets and parking lots from 3:00 a.m. to 7:00 a.m.
 November 1 through April 15th.
 The TOJ does however allow parking within our parking structure located at Milward/Simpson Streets for up to 48 hours, which makes for an ideal location to park your car overnight.
 You can also park on private property with permission from the owner of the property.

 The winter parking ban is a seasonal status change on town streets and lots that prohibits parking on the public right of way to facilitate snow removal and winter street maintenance operations.
 Even a few illegally parked cars slows down the snow removal or cleaning process and ultimately costs us all more money.